otac0n/otac0n.github.com/_posts/2026-03-19-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-2-prototypes.md

 ![Ankle Powered](/blog/images/mk.ii/ankle-powered.jpg)

 I powered up the experiment, saw the motors move, but the angle sensors read zero.
 I was clearly missing something.
 I once again implored the help of the SimpleFOC Discord channel.
-I had assumed was that the motors' own magnetic fields would be captured by the sensor.
+I had assumed that the motors' own magnetic fields would be captured by the sensor.
 The AS5047P magnetic sensor does after offer the "UVW" mode, which I understood to be reading the field strength of each motor's coils.
 What I did not realize is that this is merely an emulation mode offered by the chip.
 The chip itself requires a magnet positioned directly above it to work.
 And it can't just be any old magnet either; it has to be a diametrically magnetized magnet.

 ![Mk.III Slide](/blog/images/mk.ii/mk.iii-slide.jpg)